univention/univention-corporate-server/doc/debian-admins/software.rst

 only cover software packages from the Univention software repository.

-With regard to additional Python packages, don't install packages through :command:`pip` into your system-wide Python environment, but into the virtual environment instead.
+With regard to additional Python packages, don't install packages through :command:`pip` into your system-wide Python environment, but into a virtual environment instead.
 See :py:mod:`venv - Creation of virtual environments
 <python:venv>`